rubys/bootstrap/bylaws.md

 (x)      Amending or modifying the eligibility requirements for membership on the Board or the classes of
          Members eligible to appoint and/or elect Directors;

-(xi)     Termination or suspension of a Member’s membership, pursuant to Section 2.10 above; and
+(xi)     Termination or suspension of a Member's membership, pursuant to Section 2.10 above; and

 (xii)    Elimination of the Platinum Member right set forth in Section 2.3 above.